zeta0134/rusticnes-wasm/README.md

 export PATH=$PATH:~/.cargo/bin
 ```

-Run the `./build.sh` script in the main folder.
+Finally, run the `./build.sh` script in the main folder.
 Afterwards, for Firefox you should be able to open `index.html` and run the emulator.
 For Chrome, you'll need to host the compiled assets on a (possibly local) webserver first, as Chrome will not permit the project to load the .wasm files from the file:// protocol.

 ## Usage